dnsimple/dnsimple-developer/content/v2/domains.markdown

     GET /:account/domains

-List domains from the account.
+List domains in the account.

 ### Parameters